Tales of an Ancient Empire / Abelar: Tales of an Ancient Empire / The Sword and the Sorcerer 2 (2012) 0

 It ends up being a veritable family reunion.
 The first stop is the jail cell where Malia (Sarah Ann Schultz, of Wolvesbayne and Skeleton Man), another half-sibling Tanis never knew about, is currently awaiting execution as a thief.
 Then, after springing her, it’s off to the home of Rajan (Janelle Marra), Oda’s daughter by yet a fifth woman.
 Rajan has a bastard daughter of her own, too, and now that Alana (Inbar Lavi, from House of Dust and Underground) is more or less grown, she’s almost as formidable a fighter as either her mom or Uncle Aedan.
 But the visit to Rajan proves even more fruitful a recruiting stop than Aedan anticipated, because she knows something that the rest of Oda’s children don’t— she knows where to find their father.
 Xia and her minions aren’t ready for this much ass-kicking, even with Kara (who, as a half-vampire, is immune to the deleterious effects of sunlight) tracking the heroes’ movements and reporting on their progress.

-Tales of an Ancient Empire is one of those rare movies that blows the whole curve, forcing you to reformulate your previous notions of what it means for a film to be bad.
+Tales of an Ancient Empire is one of those rare movies that blow the whole curve, forcing you to reformulate your previous notions of what it means for a film to be bad.
 Now that isn’t to say that it’s the worst thing I’ve ever seen, but it’s definitely way up there.
 More importantly, though, Tales of an Ancient Empire shows off techniques for sucking that I’d never previously considered.
 Like it never occurred to me that anyone might try to get away with leaving the sword-fights out of a sword-fighting movie, but here Pyun is doing that very thing.
 The first time there’s a big action set-piece that we don’t get to see— during the opening “Hecate explains the back-story” sequence— it seems like it might be a deliberate stylistic choice.
 A bad choice, to be sure, but still a deliberate one.
 But as the film wears on, and the brief tavern dustup between Tanis and an enemy of Aedan’s during the first act continues to be the most ambitious bit of swordplay we’re presented, it becomes increasingly obvious that there’s nothing but sheer poverty and laziness to account for it.
 And at the climax, when Oda and the Bastard Brigade finally force their way into Xia’s inner sanctum, Pyun might as well have just cut to a still photo of himself giving us the finger, with the camera slowly zooming in on the extended digit.
 In the end as in the beginning, the battle and its outcome are described to us by Hecate, only instead of Frank Frazetta-inspired drawn storyboards (which are actually kind of nifty-looking, if you can forgive the fact that they’re being shown at all), we get a bunch of truly sad Photoshop compositions of Kevin Sorbo and an electronically rendered dragon that looks like the work of someone who really knows his way around MS Paint.
 A filmmaker with some attenuated scrap of self-respect would have ended the movie right there and slunk abashedly away, but not our Albert.
 Instead, Tales of an Ancient Empire drags on for another ten excruciating minutes with Hecate wandering around in a desert, babbling nonsense that only a bit of outside research will reveal as setup for the supposedly forthcoming Red Moon.

 Another form of badness I’ve never seen before concerns a new low in computer-generated backgrounds.
 It was bad enough when George Lucas had the cast do most of their acting on featureless green stages that would later be replaced by sterile digital images of settings that would cost too much to build for real.
 But at least in the Star Wars prequels, those stages were large enough for the actors to move around on, and the imaginary sets composited in during post-production were legitimately grandiose and impressive.
 Tales of an Ancient Empire scales the same principle down to a level of chintziness and incompetence hitherto undreamed of, until it looks for all the world as though half the film were shot at one of those “Make Your Own Music Video” places they used to have on the boardwalk in Ocean City.
 The blocking in these scenes is so tight that the performers barely have room to move (suggesting that Pyun’s green screen was nothing but two king-sized bed sheets hung end to end a yard or two behind the actors), and the digital backdrops depict environments that any halfway competent location scout with an operating budget in the high three figures could easily have found in the real world— or that a library hound with 70% of Ed Wood’s ability in that department could have scrounged from stock travelogue footage.
 Of course, even the down-market green screen bits look better than the fully animated sequence depicting Tanis’s sea voyage from Abelar.
 I often accuse movie CGI of looking too much like a video game, but usually when I say that, I have the then-current generation of video games in mind.
 Not so here.
 This movie’s all-CGI sequences look like a video game from the early 90’s!